Mapua-Nani/LaravelExpenseManager/README.md

 Now you are done.

 If the design is broken,

 run npm install && npm run dev

-php artisan serve and open the project on the browser.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.